dworthm/full-stack-project/ts-api/README.md

 # ThreadWise TypeScript API

-Simple Express server written in TypeScript.
-Provides a starter structure for building out the ThreadWise API.
+Simple Chatbot backend written in Express and TypeScript.
+Chat endpoint takes user prompt and uses an LLM to either:
+- provide a direct response
+- call a pre-defined weather tool if the LLM decides the prompt contains relevant inputs (location) to call that tool.

+Model: OpenAI GPT 4.0-mini

 ## Prerequisites